Top 20 Things to Do in Barcelona|First-Time Visitor Guide

 Port Vell, a famous waterfront area in Barcelona, is a must-visit for those looking for things to do in Barcelona, especially during the Christmas season.
 It's home to the popular Port Vell Fair, a delightful Christmas market that adds a special festive touch to the waterfront's charm.

-- The Go City Barcelona Pass includes access to the Columbus Monument and Port Vell Tour.
+- Go City Barcelona Pass Includes the Columbus Monument and a tour of the Old Port